 Climate change is now a topic all companies have to be seen to care about.
 References to net zero in corporate reports have gone up 370% in two years, according to ESG analytics company, Datamaran.
 But if actions speak louder than words then the corporate world is at present barely audible.
 Only 412 companies in the US Russell 1000 index have pledged to emit less, of which only 65 have set specific goals in line with the crucial 1.5°C target.
 Crucially, most are commitments made for 2050; if you do try to listen for what corporations are doing rather than saying, you’ll hear the clang of cans being kicked down the road.

 Even in the best cases, where actual, practicable plans exist to reach net zero, they rely on continuing to emit greenhouse gases and compensating via investment in carbon offsetting.
 These calculations are dubious at best: the exact effect on carbon concentration of schemes such as forestry, whilst laudable and beneficial for ecosystems more broadly, is thought by critics to be overstated.

-That is, with clever carbon accounting, firms won’t actually be at net zero, but will have still fulfilled their commitments.
-Remember that for when the fossil fuel giants present their supposed plans for net zero.
+That is, when all is said and done, with clever carbon accounting firms might not actually be at net zero, but will have still fulfilled their commitments.
+Food for thought for the next time you see a renewable energy advert from a fossil fuel company.

 Illustration: Victoria Cheng